maxtamussino/machine-vision/exercise-6/readme.md

 ## Structure

-The project is seperated into the following files:
+The project is separated into the following files:

 - **main.py**: Contains main function, to be executed
 - **camera_params.py**: Contains values for different parameters of the camera used to take the 3D pointcloud images